 The most well-known cooking use for suet is in traditional British savory dishes such as meat pies and mincemeat dishes.
-It is also used in other traditional British foods such as steamed puddings and various pastries.
+People use it in other traditional British foods such as steamed puddings and various pastries.

-Outside of the kitchen, suet can also be used to make bird food.
-To make a suet bird feeder, you’d either used it on its own or mixed with other fats.
+Outside of the kitchen, you can use suet to make bird food.
+To make a suet bird feeder, you’d either use it on its own or mixed with other fats.
 You can also use peanut butter.
-This is mixed with an equal amount of birdseed.
+Mix it with an equal amount of birdseed.
 You can then put it in a container made for this type of bird feed and hang it from a tree.

 Suet bird feed is an excellent source of food for birds during the winter when other sources of food are scarce, as it is a high-energy food source.

 Just to sum up all the information that we have gone over, the three fats are all very versatile and have multiple uses, both in and out of the kitchen.
 Obtain them in their raw form from the butcher, or in their finished form from store shelves.

 Lard refers to the fat that comes from a pig, and leaf lard is the highest quality and most prized portion, found around the kidneys.
 You can use lard for cooking, baking, frying, and also to make candles, soaps, and moisturizers.

 Tallow is the fat found on cows or other ruminant animals.
 Use it in high-temperature cooking such as frying, and is also, like lard, used to make candles, soap, and moisturizers.

 Unlike the other types of fat mentioned, suet is clarified instead of rendered.
 If it is food grade, it is great for making savory foods and baked goods.
 If suet is not food grade, you can use it as a high-energy bird food when mixed with birdseed.
 Suet is also not as shelf-stable as tallow and lard are.
 It is best to store it in the freezer.